Perspectives

-The problems of isolation, access to care, and lack of sanitary facilities, while essential in France, are vital for many countries in the world, particularly in Africa and Latin America.
+The problems of isolation, access to care and under-equipped sanitation, while essential in France, are vital for many countries around the world, particularly in Africa and Latin America.

-In response to structural deficiencies in healthcare models, telemedicine has experienced a meteoric rise and digital health has become the most attractive business sector.
-Loxamed is one of the players behind this movement in France and it wishes to reinforce these transformations by further developing its mission of proximity health́.
-It has alreadỳ built with all of its partners medical, mobile, modular, connected, operational and secure solutions to facilitate access to care, fluidify medical processes, act preventively by training, screening, diagnosing and vaccinating.
+In response to structural deficiencies in healthcare models, telemedicine has taken off in leaps and bounds, and digital healthcare has become the most attractive business sector.
+Loxamed is one of the players behind this movement in France, and it aims to reinforce these transformations by further developing its local health́ mission.
+It has alreadỳ built with all its partners medical, mobile, modular, connected, operational and secure solutions to facilitate access to care, streamline medical processes, act preventively by training, screening, diagnosing and vaccinating.

-Loxamed is structured to develop in both the public and private sectors and wishes to further expand in Europe and worldwide.
+Loxamed is structured to develop in both the public and private sectors, and aims to expand even further in Europe and worldwide.

-Frost & Sullivan estimates that the global digital health market will be worth $234.5 billion by 2023, up 160% from 2019.
-This growth, which is mainly due to needs related to the aging population and the sharp increase in chronic diseases.
+Frost & Sullivan estimates that the global digital health market will be worth $234.5 billion by 2023, an increase of 160% on 2019.
+This growth is mainly due to needs linked to an aging population and a sharp rise in chronic diseases.

 The rise of telemedicine in France

-In France, teleconsultations have exploded since the first pandemic lockdown (x16 in 6 months), thanks in particular to improved legal constraints on reimbursement.
-Globally, the teleconsultation market has more than doubled in 5 years, with an estimated $41.2 billion in 2021, compared to $20.2 billion in 20161.
-It is estimated to be worth around €5 billion in France over the next five years2.
+Worldwide, the teleconsultation market has more than doubled in 5 years, with an estimated $41.2 billion in 2021, compared with $20.2 billion in 20161.
+It is estimated at around €5 billion in France over the next 5 years2.

-Before the Covid-19 pandemic and since 2018, some teleconsultations were reimbursed when they met certain specific criteria: the practitioner must alreadỳ know the patient; the care pathway must be respected.
-Telemedicine encompasses different acts, for which Loxamed offers many solutions: teleconsultation, tele-expertise, remote monitoring, remote assistance, medical response provided in the context of medical regulation.
-During the Covid-19 pandemic, telemedicine demonstrated́ that it was a major asset to protect the health of the greatest number.
+Before the Covid-19 pandemic and since 2018, certain teleconsultations were reimbursed when they met certain specific criteria: the practitioner must alreadỳ know the patient; the care pathway must be respected.
+Telemedicine encompasses various acts, for which Loxamed offers numerous solutions: teleconsultation, tele-expertise, remote monitoring, remote assistance, medical response provided within the framework of medical regulation.
+During the Covid-19 pandemic, telemedicine demonstrated́ that it was a major asset in protecting the health of as many people as possible.

 2. Sources: Institut Montaigne / McKinsey & Company